julian-hecker/Gridify.scss/README.md

 ## What's included in Gridify.scss?
 - mixin for gridify with adjustable columns and gap sizes
+- mixins for testing CSS Grid Support and fallback code
 - mixin for making a `grid-template-areas` declaration

 ## Demo / Testing